Learning, Student Engagement & Success

 Adult High School (AHS) Diploma

 Whether enrolled in the online or traditional Adult High School Diploma Program, students will receive support and constant encouragement.
-The online program is available 24 hours a day, seven days a week and utilizes Internet-based instruction to complete the necessary school credits.
-Both of the choices are equal in quality and will give students an opportunity to earn the necessary high school diploma in order to become more marketable in today’s world.
+The online program is available 24 hours a day, seven days a week and utilizes Internet-based instruction to complete the necessary school credits..
+Both choices are equal in quality and will give students an opportunity to earn the necessary high school diploma to become more marketable in today’s world.
 All classes are free.
 Students are encouraged to further their education at Vance-Granville Community College upon successful completion of the adult high school diploma.

 Diplomas and Certificates